kwameopareasiedu/polymorphui/README.md

 # PolymorphUI

-> pol·y·morph (noun)
-> An organism, inorganic object or material which takes various forms.
+_`pol·y·morph` (noun) An organism, inorganic object or material which takes various forms._

 **PolymorphUI** is a collection of variant-based UI components built using [TailwindCSS](https://tailwindcss.com/).
-PolymorphUI allows you to define as many variant styles as possible.
-It ships with a CLI that regenerates the internal styles based on your configuration file.
+You to define multiple variant styles for the components and use the CLI to regenerate the internal styles.

-_PolymorphUI is inspired by how the [Prisma ORM](https://www.prisma.io/) dynamically builds the prisma client package based on the `prisma.schema` file._
+> PolymorphUI is inspired by how the [Prisma ORM](https://www.prisma.io/) dynamically builds the prisma client package
+> based on the `prisma.schema` file.

+> PolymorphUI has first-class integration with [Vite](https://vitejs.dev) via a plugin

 ## Installation